vestiment-sh/Airbnb-Optimization/README.md

 ![image](https://user-images.githubusercontent.com/38171817/117850485-569b9a80-b253-11eb-8b34-f149d00f34ea.png)

-Step 3: Next, we're going to upload our csv file onto our table by selecting "Google Cloud Storage" as the source and pasting our CSV URL into the GCS bucket.
+Step 3: Next, we're going to upload our csv file and create a new table by selecting "Google Cloud Storage" as the source and pasting our CSV URL into the GCS bucket.
 Finally, before creating the table, check the box for "Auto Detect" to recognize the schema.
 Repeat this step for all tables included.

 ![image](https://user-images.githubusercontent.com/38171817/117855040-138ff600-b258-11eb-8e0b-546383927874.png)